Rehab Centers Burlington, CO

 Centennial Mental Health Center Inc - 72.7 miles from Burlington, CO

-Centennial Mental Health Center Inc is an inpatient substance use rehabilitation facility in Limon, Colorado that is located in the 80828 zip code.
-It offers regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehab.
-Centennial Mental Health Center Inc accommodates sexual abuse victims, judicial clients and rehab for pregnant women.
+Centennial Mental Health Center Inc is an inpatient substance use rehabilitation center in Limon, CO that is situated in the 80828 zip code.
+It includes regular outpatient treatment, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.
+Centennial Mental Health Center Inc can accommodate people with trauma, rehab for adult women and pregnant and postpartum women.

 Address: 606 Main Street, Limon, CO 80828 in Lincoln County